jamiehenzy/Genome_analysis_Explore/3_Variants_tutorial.md

 ```

 If the script worked, you'll see two new files.
-The file with a .arg extension contains a record of the script we ran to generate the output,  and a .maf file contains the minor allele frequencies and is the main output file.
+The file with a .arg extension contains a record of the script we ran to generate the output,  and a .maf file contains the **m**inor **a**llele **f**requencies and is the main output file.
 We'll go over the components of the .maf file in class.

 ### In-class exercises